openshift/managed-prometheus-exporter-dns/README.md

 ### Prometheus Rules

 Rules are provided by the [openshift/managed-cluster-config](https://github.com/openshift/managed-cluster-config) repository.
+Currently there is only one:

+* [DNSErrors10MinSRE](https://github.com/openshift/managed-cluster-config/blob/bddd03fef32059e4ff020ba9f71161ccd8b71fb9/deploy/sre-prometheus/100-dns-latency.PrometheusRule.yaml) - indicates that there has been an increase in the `dns_failure_failure_total` counter over the last 10 minutes.